FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

-Approach to learning optimal decision lists with SAT
+Learning optimal decision lists with SAT
 -------------------------------------------------------------

 *dlsat* is our MaxSAT-based approach to minimizing the total number of literals used in the decision list.
 An example of using the script to compute a complete perfect decision list is as follows: